MFactor1/git-auto-committer/README.md

 With the ability to track multiple repositories simultaneously each with their own commit schedule, GAC can handle all your projects at once, while only making new commits on the repositories that actually have changes.

 ## Requirements
-- A Linux or other UNIX-like system
+- A Linux or other UNIX-like system using systemd (WSL not yet supported)
 - An installation of python >= 3.5
 - An installation of the gevent python package (Try: `pip install gevent`)